 There are reasons why people, especially seniors, are reluctant to get help for personal, emotional issues.
-Much of it stems from our need to appear strong.
-Self reliance is deeply embedded in our culture.
-In fact, a 2007 study found that only 1 in 3 people actually seek help for their mental health issues.
+Some of it stems from an older adult’s need to appear strong.
+In fact, a mental health study found that only 1 in 3 people actually seek help for their issues.

-Another obstacle: Often those with mental health problems don’t believe they’re sick according to psychiatrist Dr. Mark S. Komrad.
-He says it’s critical for family and friends to step in and “meddle” if they have to because they could save a life.
-(More on the right ways to intervene below.)
+Another obstacle: Often those with mental health problems don’t believe they’re sick, according to psychiatrist Dr. Mark S. Komrad.
+He says it’s critical for family and friends to step in.
+It’s possible they could improve or save a life.

-This is where the Personal Consultant comes in.
-Many of us (myself included) have the credentials to work as psychologists, counselors or therapists.
-But we’ve discovered that personal consulting is less intimidating and more accessible, comfortable and informal.
+This is where sessions with a personal consultant comes in.
+Personal consulting is the path chosen by many with the credentials to work as psychologists, counselors or therapists.
+They opt to work as a personal consultant because they want to make a difference in people’s lives and counseling can be less intimidating and more accessible.
 It’s like a chat with a friend, which makes it easier for some seniors to accept.

 What is Personal Consulting?

-A personal consultant will listen to your problems with a non-judgmental ear, offer empathy, and provide feedback to help solve your problems and feel better… quickly.
-There’s no need to commit to years of analysis or travel great distances to see a therapist.
+A personal consultant will listen to your problems with a non-judgmental ear, offer empathy, and provide feedback to help solve your problems.
+So you, or your parents, can feel better, fast.
+There’s no need to commit to years of analysis or travel great distances to seek help.

 With personal consulting, the focus is on problem solving and conflict resolution in the here and now.
 And because it can be done over the phone or computer, your loved one doesn’t even have to leave their home.

-Above all, explain to your parent the differences between psychotherapy and personal consulting so he or she will feel more relaxed about our first session.
-Tell them I’m a senior, too, and I know the challenges of aging.
-This makes me a good listener with a patient, understanding ear!
-Show them the special message I wrote just for them on this page.
+Above all, explain to your parent the differences between psychotherapy and personal consulting so he or she will feel more relaxed in their first session.
+For instance, try showing them the benefits of connecting with a counselor who understands older adults.